ftheberge/Comparing_Graph_Embeddings/README.md

 # Comparing_Graph_Embeddings
-Code and examples for computing divengence score to compare graph embeddings
+Code and examples for computing divergence scores to compare graph embeddings

 Details of this framework can be found in:
 B. Kaminski, P. Pralat and F. Théberge, An Unsupervised Framework for Comparing Graph Embeddings, pre-print, arXiv:1906.04562 (2019).  https://arxiv.org/abs/1906.04562